zenaton/zenaton-go/README.md

 This Zenaton library for Go lets you code and launch workflows using Zenaton platform.
 You can sign up for an account at [https://zenaton.com](http://zenaton.com)

-**DISCLAIMER** The go library is currently in public beta.
+**DISCLAIMER** The go library is currently in public alpha.
 Please open an issue if you find any bugs.

 ## Requirements